-Wireless internet service is an excellent option for subscribers in areas with limited choices.
+Wireless internet is an excellent option for subscribers in rural areas.
 Rather than relying on expensive lines and cables to connect to the service, wireless internet providers use radio waves to deliver consistent and reliable signals to almost anywhere in the world.
 However, each wireless service is unique.
 How can you be sure you choose a provider that offers you all of the services and capabilities you need?
 These tips will help you decide which wireless internet providers are the best match for your location, budget, and style of internet use.

 Satellite vs Cellular Wireless Internet Providers

 In the world of wireless internet service, there are two methods providers use to carry signals between their service and the subscriber’s equipment.

 - Satellite services place equipment in orbit around the Earth.
 Radio signals pass between the satellites and the subscriber’s equipment that carry the digital information that makes the Internet work.

 - Cellular wireless delivery uses the same towers that carry your cellphone service.
 Digital data is converted into radio signals that are bounced through the air between towers.
 Once the data reaches the subscriber, their equipment translates the information into the requested files, pictures, or videos.